daniel-sc/xliff-simple-merge/README.md

   -o, --output-file <outputFile>            output file, if not provided "merge destination" is overwritten --no-match-fuzzy                          prevent fuzzy matching of similar units with changed id --no-collapse-whitespace                  prevent collapsing of multiple whitespaces and trimming when comparing translations sources
-  --debug                                   enable debug output -h, --help                                display help for command
+  --no-reset-translation-state              prevent (re-)setting the translation state to new/initial for new/changed units --debug                                   enable debug output -h, --help                                display help for command
 ```